 Service-Base Architecture Style

-Service-based architecture represents a hybrid approach that combines elements of the microservices architecture style.
+.
 This pragmatic architectural style is known for its flexibility, making it a popular choice for various business applications.
-Despite being a distributed architecture, it offers a balance between complexity and cost when compared to more intricate distributed styles like microservices or event-driven architecture, making it a very popular choice for many business-related applications.
+Despite being a distributed architecture, it offers a balance between complexity and cost

 Topology

-The structure of service-based architecture is like a distributed system with different layers.
+.
 It includes a user interface that's deployed separately, bigger independent services, and a central database that holds everything together.

 In this style, the services, which are like big chunks of the application, are called domain services.
 These services operate autonomously and are separately deployed.
-They share one big database.
-There are usually 4 to 12 of these services in one application.
+They share one big database

 Basic topology of the service-based architecture style Fundamentals of Software Architecture.

-While a service-based architecture usually maintains only a single instance of each domain service, multiple instances can exist based on scalability, fault tolerance, and throughput requirements.
-Multiple instances of a service necessitate load-balancing capabilities between the user interface and the domain service to ensure the interface connects to a healthy and available service instance.
+based on scalability, fault tolerance, and throughput requirements.
+Multiple instances of a service necessitate load-balancing capabilities between the user interface and the domain service

-Services are accessed remotely from a user interface through different ways like REST, messaging, or remote procedure call (RPC).
+.
 While an API layer with a proxy or gateway can be employed to access services, in most cases, the user interface interacts directly with the services.

-One important thing here is that all these services use the same database.
+.
 This means they can utilize SQL queries and joins akin to traditional monolithic layered architectures.
 Given the limited number of services, database connections typically pose no issues in service-based architecture.
-However, database alterations can present challenges.
+However, database alterations can present challenges

 Topology Variants